lunalite/crossWordPuzzle/README.md

 # crossWordPuzzle
+Update 11/7/2016
+- Added .htaccess for redirection to https site and protection
+-

 Update 8/7/2016
 - Added some checking of codes for grantUser.php page
 - Added password change for other users